 Analyze how specific vehicle models perform across different model years to understand depreciation patterns, popularity trends, and market demand changes.

-parameter to compare sales statistics for the same model across different years.
+Use the ymm parameter to compare sales statistics for the same model across different years.

 Example: